Explorations on the tracks of Theodor Fontane

 Arrival by train or car

 The journey can be easily made by train*.
 Neuruppin can be reached by regional train.
 It is best to get off at Rheinsberger Tor station, this stop is located directly in the city centre.
-The main railway station is just outside.
+The former main railway station is called Neuruppin West now and is just outside.
 Rheinsberg can be reached by bus from Neuruppin Rheinsberger Tor.

 If you only want to go to Neuglobsow and to the Stechlin – Lake, or if you want to start or end your tour there, then the station Fürstenberg /Havel with the RE5 – Train-Line is a good starting or ending point.
 From Fürstenberg to Neuglobsow it is 10 km.